Infographic showing lung cancer facts

-• It is estimated that close to 65% of all new lung cancer diagnoses are among people who have never smoked or are former smokers.2
+• It is estimated that close to 65% of all new lung cancer diagnoses are among people with no tobacco exposure or only past tobacco exposure.2

-• About 12% of new lung cancer cases are among never-smokers.2
+• About 12% of new lung cancer cases are among people with no tobacco exposure.2

 • More lives are lost to lung cancer than to colorectal and pancreatic cancers combined.1